d-kfmnn/talisman/README.md

 TalisMan - Trusted Algebraic LInearization of Sub-Circuits with Matrix-based Algorithms using Normalforms
 ================================================================================

-Our tool AMulet 2.2 is able to verify and certify unsigned and signed integer multipliers given as AIGs.
+Our tool TalisMan 1.0 is able to verify and certify unsigned and signed integer multipliers given as AIGs.

 For further information we refer to the paper